SCScbc-Projects2022/Fermata-project-two/README.md

   This application uses the MIT License.
 For more information regarding usage, please visit [this link](https://opensource.org/licenses/MIT).

   ## Questions?<a name="questions"></a>
+  ### Sharon
+  The project direction originally focused on using the Spotify's API and Web Playback SDK.
+While ideal for security and quality assurance, this ended up being a heavier lift than originally anticipated.</br>

+  The development team was able to successfully able to create a Spotify application and impliment OAuth2.0 authorization flow to generate and set an Access Token and a Refresh Token, allowing for continuous calls without authorization expiring.

+  Due to time restrictions, we decided to impliment a YouTube API workaround.

+  As part of our business plan and dedication to improving user experience, Fermata plans to impliment more choices for popular music libraries, Spotify included.

   Contact repository author via [GitHub](https://github.com/SCScbc-Projects2022).</br>

   Contact specific repository author:</br>